carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 ### Rename package concept

 In other languages, a "package" is equivalent to what we call the name path here, which includes the `namespace`.
-This includes Java and Go.
 We may want to rename the `package` keyword to avoid conflicts in meaning.

 Alternative names could be 'bundle', 'universe', or something similar to Rust's 'crates'; perhaps 'compound' or 'molecule'.